Maura Laverty: Journalism

-Maura Laverty was the editor for Woman's Life in 1936, and Ireland's first agony aunt for Woman's Way in 1963.
-She also contributed regularly to Seán Ó Faoláin’s The Bell magazine.
-Faoláin wrote the foreword to her first novel.
-Laverty also published various articles and short stories in newspapers at home and abroad during her whole life.
+Maura Laverty was the editor for Woman's Life in 1936, and Ireland's first agony aunt for Woman's Way magazine in 1963.
+She also contributed regularly to author Seán Ó Faoláin's The Bell magazine. Ó Faoláin wrote the foreword to her first novel, Never No More.
+Laverty also published various articles and short stories in newspapers at home and abroad during her life.

 As a radio broadcaster, she developed a varied and long career, culminating in a weekly programme sponsored by the Electricity Supply Board from 1955 until her death in 1966.

 Cookery work

 Laverty published multiple cookbooks, starting with the government-commissioned Flour Economy in 1942, designed to respond to the wartime shortage of flour.
 She then published Kind Cooking in 1946 (illustrated by her friend Louis le Brocquy) and the very popular Full and Plenty in 1960.
-Both contain short stories about food peppered in within the recipes, all stemming from the same country environment as her first novel, as well as practical recipes.
+Both contain short stories about food peppered in among the recipes, all stemming from the same country environment as her first novel, as well as practical recipes.

 Novels

 Her first novel Never No More was published to widespread acclaim in 1942.
 It was based in County Kildare, drawing heavily on personal experiences during her time in Derrymore House.
 It was the most popular novel in Ireland during most of the Second World War.
 Laverty followed this with Alone We Embark (1943), published in the United States as Touched by the Thorn (1943).
-The novels were favourites of Brendan Behan, wrote to Laverty from Arbour Hill Military Prison in 1944 to congratulate her on her first two novels, explaining that Never No More had been passed around the prison.
+The novels were favourites of writer Brendan Behan who wrote to Laverty from Arbour Hill Military Prison in 1944 to congratulate her on her first two novels, explaining that Never No More had been passed around the prison.

 Her last three novels were banned in Ireland, including her third, the semi-autobiographical No More than Human, a sequel to her first novel, which apparently offended the censor because of its frankness about the female body.
 Her last novel Lift Up Your Gates (1946), published in the United States as Liffey Lane, was eventually adapted into her first play Liffey Lane (1951) for the Gate Theatre.

+The fact that three-quarters of her books were banned in Ireland by the Censorship of Publications Board, despite being regarded as "as wholesome as homemade bread" elsewhere, can be considered indicative of the repressive nature of 1940's Ireland.

 Laverty also wrote numerous children's stories including The Cottage in the Bog (1946) and The Green Orchard (1949).
+The latter became a textbook as part of the national curriculum in Ireland, and an English language textbook in schools in the Netherlands.